Rosuav/ThirdSquare/README.md

 Regions which cross state boundaries (eg Albury-Wodonga) MUST be managed by one state or the other for ticketing purposes.
 The region cannot be divided up such that a single journey might involve multiple governing states.
+If a vehicle is able to operate in two different states, it MUST know on startup which state it is servicing this time.
+It may be simpler to avoid this scenario altogether.

 Identifiers: Zones
 ==================